 Becoming Joey Modus

 Like many kids his age, Joey fell in love with rap music in high school.
 Marsha wasn’t a fan.
-“Joey loved the stories and automatically wanted to have a story, like he wanted to be the gangster of our subdivision or something,” she says jokingly.
+“Joey loved the stories [of rap] and automatically wanted to have a story, like he wanted to be the gangster of our subdivision or something,” she says jokingly.
 So years later when Joey got more involved with EDM and started deejaying as Joey Modus, it wasn’t hard for Marsha to see the connection.
 As Joey Modus, Joey Gootee got to be someone else.
 Joey got to live in someone else’s story.